danieldeutsch/repro/models/zhang2020/Readme.md

 ## Implementation Notes
 - If you are going to repeatedly use a model, it is better to run the `setup` command and pass that model's name.
 Otherwise, every time you run the metric, the model will be downloaded again.

+- This implementation will return a score of 0 for precision, recall, and F1 if the input is empty.
+This is not true of the original code, which returns a non-zero recall when this is true.

 ## Docker Information
 - Image name: `zhang2020`